markwelarz/adventofcode2020/README.md

 ### Solutions

+#### Day 21
+This is another eliminator/inferring puzzle, like day 16.
+The algorithm is quite similar to 16 but an initial step is also needed: an allergen can only belong to a single ingredient, so when an allergen is listed multiple times, I can intersect the ingredients of the 2 allergens to reduce the possibilities.
+Part 1 is to deduce the ingredients that cannot have an allergen, and part 2 is to deduce the allergen/ingredient links.
+I unknowingly did part 2 as part of the part 1 solution anyway, so only a little refactoring was required.

 #### Day 19
 I was contemplating using Parboiled (see day 2) again today but then it struck me that the syntax rules are very simple, with only sequences and choices.
 As a bit of a joke I tried expanding out rule 0 fully into a single regular